 1.2.1.
 Study Initiation Notice.
-To comply with JCIDS guidance, regarding any study (e.g. CBA or similar) intended for or likely to drive submission of new capability requirements in the JCIDS process, Sponsors (working through the AF/A5/7 SME) must provide a Study Initiation Notice via IRSS for review and approval by the AFGK (or higher), followed by submission to the Joint Staff Gatekeeper.
-The process for initiating a CBA/similar study is shown in Figure 1.2 below.
+To comply with JCIDS guidance, regarding any CBA or similar study intended for or likely to drive submission of new capability requirements in the JCIDS process, Sponsors collaborate with the AF/A5/7 SME to provide a Study Initiation Notice via the Information and Resource Support System (IRSS) for review by the Air Force Gatekeeper (AFGK) and AF/A5D approval, followed by submission to the Joint Staff Gatekeeper.
+The process for initiating a CBA or similar study is shown in Figure 1.2 below.

-• If a CBA (or other study) is in response to top down direction (e.g. Joint Staff, JCB/JROC, OSD, etc.), the designated MAJCOM/Agency Sponsor is still required to develop a Study Initiation Notice and submit it for AF/A5D approval (as described in the following section) prior to proceeding with development of the CBA Study Plan or formal CBA activity.
+If a CBA or similar study is in response to top down direction such as Joint Staff, JCB/ Joint Requirements Oversight Council (JROC), Office of the Secretary of Defense (OSD), etc., the designated MAJCOM/Agency Sponsor is still required to develop a Study Initiation Notice and submit it for AF/A5D approval prior to proceeding with development of the CBA Study Plan or formal CBA activity.

 1.2.2.
-Purpose: The main purpose of a Study Initiation Notice is to inform the AF and Joint community, .allow important stakeholders to participate, and to ensure the CBA/study informs important capability development decisions.
+Purpose.
+The Study Initiation Notice informs the AF and Joint community, allows important stakeholders to participate, and ensures the CBA/study informs important capability development decisions.

 1.2.3.
 Format/Content.
-The Study Initiation Notice is a memo, signed by the Sponsoring MAJCOM/Agency Director of Requirements (or designated representative).
-The notional length of a Study Initiation Notice is two to three pages, but it may be more or less depending upon the complexity of the issue.
+The Study Initiation Notice is a memo, signed by the Sponsoring MAJCOM/Agency Director of Requirements or designated representative.
+The notional length of a Study Initiation Notice is two to three pages, but it may be more or less depending on the complexity of the issue.